What is a Construction and Building Inspector?

-Example of Construction & Building Inspector Job Inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
+Job Description & Duties Inspect structures using engineering skills to determine structural soundness and compliance with specifications, building codes, and other regulations.
 Inspections may be general in nature or may be limited to a specific area, such as electrical systems or plumbing.

 - Maintain daily logs and supplement inspection records with photographs.

-When polled, Construction and Building Inspectors say the following skills are most frequently used in their jobs:
+Construction and Building Inspectors state the following job skills are important in their day-to-day work.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.